- Diseases, Disorders & Conditions

-Temporary Colostomy and Stoma Reversal Surgery
+Temporary Colostomy and Stoma Reversal Procedure

-A temporary colostomy is a procedure whereby the colon has been operated upon by cutting and closing up temporarily, and because of its being disabled, a bypass for the expulsion of faeces is created through a stoma opening in the abdomen.
+A temporary colostomy is a procedure whereby the colon has been operated upon by cutting and closing up temporarily, and because of its being disabled, a bypass for the expulsion of feces is created through a stoma opening in the abdomen.

 At this time, the colon needs some time to heal and grow back, after which reverse colostomy surgery (colostomy take-down) can be carried out on a patient.
 And with this reversal, your stoma will no longer be necessary.

 When a colostomy is reversible, the reasons for this surgical procedure are mainly carried out due to the following reasons:

 - Trauma and its subsequent damage to the abdomen and subsequently, the colon.